Rate Caps

 Read More: Current Annuity Rates

-Why Do Rate Caps Exist for Indexed Annuities?
+Why Do Rate Caps Exist for Fixed Index Annuities?

-An insurer that sells indexed annuities must run a profitable operation to maintain and grow its book.
-Doing so means investing in a manner that enables the insurer to satisfy its interest crediting obligations, cover its administrative costs and retain an adequate margin for investors.
+An insurer that sells fixed index annuities must run a profitable operation to maintain and grow its book.
+Doing so means investing in a manner that enables the insurer to satisfy its interest-crediting obligations, cover its administrative costs, and retain an adequate margin for investors.

 Operating profitably is tough for any business.
-For indexed annuity issuers who guarantee their customers no risk of loss, the challenge is significantly elevated.
+For fixed index annuity issuers who guarantee their customers no risk of loss, the challenge is significantly elevated.

 This is where interest rate caps come into play.
 These pricing levers enable insurers to mitigate their economic risk by limiting annuitants’ upside potential and establishing a more equitable risk-return tradeoff.
 In down market years, insurers will suffer financial losses, but they can make up for them in up market years.